eugenebelieve/vector-search-api/README.md

-# Building a Vector Search with NodeJS, MongoDB and OpenAi
+# Building a Vector Search Microservice
+## With NodeJS, MongoDB and OpenAi